Hello! Welcome to Skit.ai. Click here to book a demo.

 Yes, you heard that right.
 A conversational voice AI solution can handle your collection calls on your behalf.
 In this article, we’ll explain how this type of solution works.

-What Is Call Automation?
+What Is Call Automation for Debt Collections?

 Nowadays, 88% of consumers expect organizations to offer a self-service support portal.
 Contact centers in all industries — from banking to e-commerce and, of course, accounts receivable management (ARM) — are turning to automation as a strategy to overcome the challenges of managing both inbound and outbound calls with customers.